IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 Once it's configured, the UID2 mobile SDK does the following:

-- Generates a UID2 token for the user
+- Generates a UID2 identity, including token, for the user.
-- Stores the token locally on the user’s device
+- Stores the token locally on the user’s device.
-- Automatically refreshes the token as required while your app is open
+- Automatically refreshes the token as required while your app is open.

 :::tip
 You can pass the user’s <Link href="../ref-info/glossary-uid#gl-dii">DII</Link> to the UID2 mobile SDK either hashed or unhashed.
 If you pass the DII unhashed, the SDK hashes it for you.
 If you want to pass the DII to the SDK already hashed, you must normalize it before hashing.
 For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).
 :::

-## Format Examples for DII
+### Format Examples for DII

 The SDK encrypts the hashed DII before sending it to the UID2 service.